Open-EO/openeo-r-client/README.md

 ```
 library(devtools)
-install_github(repo="Open-EO/openeo-r-backend",ref="master")
 install_github(repo="Open-EO/openeo-r-client",ref="master")
 ```

-Currently this package depends on the [openeo-r-backend](https://github.com/Open-EO/openeo-r-backend) for shared data models.
-The installation of the 'openeo-r-backend' will take some time, unfortunately.
-In the future the models will be stored in a separate package that will be much smaller.

 ## Getting Started
 After loading the package, you need to connect to the openeo backend you want to use.
 The object that is returned by the `connect` function is essential for the interaction with this particular backend.
 For example you can explore offered data and processes and explore their detailed information.